Deploying on Vercel and Netlify#

 dependency.

-Finally specify jupyter lite build --output-dir dist
+Finally specify jupyter lite build --contents content --output-dir dist

-as the “Build Command”, and
+as the “Build

 as “Published Directory”: